kanurisriram/Student-Record-Management-System/README.md

 ## 👨‍💻 Team

 1. Kanuri Sriram-
-   B.Tech in Computer Science & Engineering
+   B.Tech in  Electronics and Communication Engineering

 ---